-This course serves as a general information and background to entrepreneurship and business.
+Business StudiesGr 9-121 year1 creditThis course serves as a general information and background to entrepreneurship and business.
 It continues to give students with career interest transferable skills that they will be able to use towards their future employment in today's growing industries.
 This course is designed to provide students with an introduction and general overview of entrepreneurship and basic principles within business.
 It will also encourage an entrepreneurial and mindful mindset so that students can succeed in their chosen career paths.